gelisgen03/Hungury-Monkey-Game/README.md

 Hello Everyone
 * I designed a web game using HTML, CSS and Java Script.
 This game basically involves collecting objects with inputs and getting a score.
 * Details about the game are given below.
-Have fun player :)

 ### **Gameplay**
 * The gameplay of the monkey game is quite simple.
-* When you access the game website, you must first select the game mode (be patient, I will explain the modes ).
+* When you access the game website, you must first select the game mode (be patient, I will explain the modes. :) )
 * You must then confirm the alert messages displayed.
 * Here you are ready for the Monkey game!
 * After that, all you have to do is make the monkey jump with the up arrow key or mouse click.